-Home sales indexes look at how quickly buyers snatch up homes in a certain area.
+Home sales indexes look at sales activity and how quickly buyers snatch up homes in a certain area.
 Most databases update their home sale indexes annually and compare them to the previous year.

 The term “housing start” refers to the construction of a new property.
 There are different housing start indexes for single-family and multifamily units.
 More housing starts mean more construction in that area.

-Housing starts can be a useful indicator for investors.
-It’s likely that housing prices will rise if more construction companies invest more money in a certain area.
+Housing starts can be a helpful indicator for investors.
+Housing prices will likely rise if more construction companies invest more money in a certain area.

-Housing supply indexes track the number of vacant homes for sale.
-There are different indexes for new homes put up on the market for the first time versus older homes.
+Housing supply indexes track the number of vacant homes for sale, and there are different indexes for new homes put up on the market for the first time versus older homes.
 Surveyors typically update housing supply indexes annually and allow you to see how supply is moving.

-Mortgage origination indexes track the number of new mortgage loans issued in an area.
+Mortgage origination indexes track the number of new mortgage loans issued in an area, and mortgages by the number of new loans issued.
 Mortgage origination simply refers to the beginning of a new mortgage loan.
-Mortgage origination indexes track mortgages by the number of new loans issued.
-They typically don’t track the dollar amount of each mortgage.
+These indexes typically don’t track the dollar amount of each mortgage.

 High mortgage originations typically correlate with high home affordability and reasonable home prices.
 When households earn more money and homes aren’t too expensive, more people apply for mortgage loans.
 Buying a home in an area with higher mortgage origination can be a good idea if you want to move into an affordable area.

 FHA origination indexes track the number of new FHA loans issued in a given area.
 FHA loans are a type of government-backed loan.
-They have insurance that protects the lender if the borrower stops making payments.
-This allows lenders to issue these loans to borrowers with more debt, lower credit scores and fewer assets.
+They have insurance that protects the lender if the borrower stops making payments, allowing the lenders to issue these loans to borrowers with more debt, lower credit scores and fewer assets.

-High FHA loan origination can mean that home prices in an area are lower than the surrounding areas.
+High FHA loan origination can mean that home prices in an area are lower than in the surrounding areas.
 FHA loans have lower dollar limits than conventional mortgages, so they’re ideal for less-expensive areas.
-More FHA loan origination in a certain area can also mean that the average income and credit scores are lower.
+More FHA loan origination in a certain area can also mean lower average income and credit scores.
 This is important information for investors who want to buy a rental unit.

 Mortgage delinquency indexes track the number of buyers who are behind on their mortgage loan payments.
-A buyer is in standard delinquency if they are over 30 days behind on their loan but not in foreclosure.
+In standard delinquency, a buyer is over 30 days behind on their loan but not in foreclosure.

-Rising mortgage delinquency rates aren’t a good sign for buyers or investors.
-This could mean that the average income in an area decreases or that the price of living rises disproportionately to income.
-It can also mean that mortgage companies issue too many mortgage loans to buyers who were less than ideal candidates for the area.
+Rising mortgage delinquency rates aren’t a good sign for buyers or investors because they indicate that the average income in an area decreases, or that the price of living rises disproportionately to income.
+It can also mean that mortgage companies issue too many mortgage loans to buyers who are less-than-ideal candidates for the area.
 Keep a careful eye on home prices and affordability indexes before you invest in this type of area.